Where Passion Meets Purpose

 The Benefits of Working with DBF

 Establishing a trust is a significant decision.
-Special Needs Trusts can be particularly complex and initially difficult to understand.
-Selecting an experienced, knowledgeable trustee is a critical step to ensuring the process is effortless and informational.
-The DBF team is committed to delivering an individualized experience and exceptional customer services to every beneficiary and their families.
-We take the time to listen and understand each trust beneficiary and create common goals and long-term plans to continually improve their quality of life.
+Special Needs Trusts can be particularly complex and difficult to understand.
+Selecting an experienced, knowledgeable trustee is a critical step to ensuring the process is as seamless and informational as possible.
+The DBF team is committed to delivering an individualized experience with exceptional customer service to every beneficiary and their families.
+We take the time to understand each trust beneficiary and create long-term plans to continually improve their quality of life.
 Our mission is centered around the principles of effective communication, full transparency, and top-quality customer service for every beneficiary.

 Service to our Beneficiaries